 Academic warning status: 6 to 12 semester hours attempted with completion of less than 50 percent of semester hours attempted or cumulative GPA of less than 2.00.
-Academic warning is indicated on the grade report.
-Students are strongly encouraged to review their academic program with a counselor before enrollment for the next semester.
+An academic warning is indicated on the grade report.
+Students are strongly encouraged to review their academic program with an academic advisor before enrollment for the next semester.